dputhier/pygtftk/docs/source/ologram.rst

-**Example:** When not supplying a gtf, using --more-bed
+**Example:** When not supplying a GTF, you can use --more-bed.
+The following example will look for pairwise enrichment of the file in input (p, here *query.bed* with the regions defined in --more-bed : here with *A.bed*, then with *B.bed*, then with *C.bed*.

 .. command-output::
+	gtftk ologram -ms 40 -mn 10 -p query.bed --more-bed A.bed B.bed C.bed -z -c hg38 -V 3 --force-chrom-peak --force-chrom-more-bed
   :shell:

-	gtftk ologram -ms 40 -mn 10 -p query.bed \
-            --more-bed A.bed B.bed C.bed -z -c hg38 -V 3
-            --force-chrom-peak --force-chrom-more-bed

-  # TODO USE SIMPLE.07 instead !!

-This command line will compute intersections of all files in more-bed with the file in input (-p) as if the more-bed were regions specified in a GTF

-In this case, it will compute the pairwise enrichment of query with A, wuery with B, and query with C.

-I MUST PUT A MORE-BED EXAMPLE !!!!! with simple_07 maybe RQ : NOW I NO LONGER NEED TO SPECIFY MORE-BED-LABELS NO ?
+RQ : NOW I NO LONGER NEED TO SPECIFY MORE-BED-LABELS NO ?
 NEED TO AMEND THE DOCUMENTAION AND THE FUNCTION NOTES TO REFLECT THAT